-All the e-Waste such as CDs, batteries, fluorescent bulbs, PCBs and electronic items are collected for safe disposals.
-Municipal Corporation Bhopal collect the e-waste for disposal as per the directives of Environmental planning and coordination organisatoion (EPCO)
+All the e-Waste such as CDs, batteries, fluorescent bulbs, PCBs and electronic items are collected from all the departments and delivered for safe disposals.
+The old computers are also exchanged with new computers.
+The waste compact discs are used by students for decoration and participation in competitions on 'Art from Waste'.